Cadillac DTS: Presidential State Car

-A specially designed and outfitted armored vehicle with Cadillac DTS styling (actually a modified medium-duty GMC truck four-wheel drive chassis) with extra high-roof was debuted in the second inauguration of U.S. President George W. Bush, which also served as the debut for the DTS before its official debut at the Chicago Auto Show.
-While details of the modified vehicle, codenamed "Stagecoach", remain classified, previous such vehicles indicate that it would have been upgraded with advanced armor and safety features in order to protect the president from various threats.
+In 2005, a specially designed and outfitted armored vehicle with Cadillac DTS styling (actually a modified medium-duty GMC truck with four-wheel drive chassis) with extra high-roof debuted during the second inauguration of U.S. President George W. Bush, which also served as the debut for the DTS before its official debut at the Chicago Auto Show.
+While details of the modified vehicle, codenamed "Stagecoach", remain classified, previous such vehicles indicate that it would have been upgraded with advanced armor and safety features in order to protect the President from various threats.

 Shorter-wheelbase armored DTSes are also cars used by the Vice President of the United States at least since 2010.

 A modified DTS was also used by former Prime Minister of Canada Stephen Harper.